Shapur I: Background and state of Iran

 Under Vologases V (r.
 191–208), the Parthian Empire was in decline, due to wars with the Romans, civil wars and regional revolts.
 The Roman emperor Septimius Severus (r.
 193–211) had invaded the Parthian domains in 196, and two years later did the same, this time sacking the Parthian capital of Ctesiphon.
 At the same time, revolts occurred in Media and Persis.
 The Iranologist Touraj Daryaee argues that the reign of Vologases V was "the turning point in Parthian history, in that the dynasty lost much of its prestige."
 The kings of Persis were now unable to depend on their weakened Parthian overlords.
 Indeed, in 205/6, Pabag rebelled and overthrew the Bazrangid ruler of Persis, Gochihr, taking Istakhr for himself.
 Around 208 Vologases VI succeeded his father Vologases V as king of the Arsacid Empire.
 He ruled as the uncontested king from 208 to 213, but afterwards fell into a dynastic struggle with his brother Artabanus IV, who by 216 was in control of most of the empire, even being acknowledged as the supreme ruler by the Roman Empire.
 Artabanus IV soon clashed with the Roman emperor Caracalla, whose forces he managed to contain at Nisibis in 217.

 Peace was made between the two empires the following year, with the Arsacids keeping most of Mesopotamia.
 However, Artabanus IV still had to deal with his brother Vologases VI, who continued to mint coins and challenge him.
-The Sasanian family had meanwhile quickly risen to prominence in Pars, and had now under Ardashir begun to conquer the neighbouring regions and more far territories, such as Kirman.
+The Sasanian family had meanwhile quickly risen to prominence in Pars, and had now under Ardashir begun to conquer the neighboring regions and more far territories, such as Kirman.
 At first, Ardashir I's activities did not alarm Artabanus IV, until later, when the Arsacid king finally chose to confront him.